CDE and Strategy

-The tool that makes accessible to all this data (each user with responsibility, and dedicated access permissions) actually already exists and is called CDE – Common Data Environment.
+The tool that makes accessible to all this data (each user with responsibility, and dedicated access permissions) actually already exists.
+Is called CDE – Common Data Environment.

 The use of a tool such as CDE, combined with the use of BIM (Building Information Modelling), can provide, if properly managed, large cost savings, defined construction times and more efficient building management.

-In fact CDE allows all users involved in the building/management process to share in real-time a single database which is always available and up to date; It facilitates collaboration between team members by avoiding the duplication of information and minimizing the possible occurrence of errors at every stage of the life-cycle of a work.
+In fact CDE allows all users involved in the building/management process to share in real-time a single database which is always available and up to date.
+It facilitates collaboration between team members.
+By voiding the duplication of information and minimizing the possible occurrence of errors at every stage of the life-cycle of a work.